apike/allenpike.com/_posts/2021-01-31-wonderful-thing-kids-stories.markdown

 <img src="/images/2021/hug.jpg">

 Everybody is happy, at least, until the designated time limit comes up.
-Eventually – whether by parental intervention, or by Apple’s excellent Screen Time feature – we return to reality.
+Eventually – whether by parental intervention, or by Apple’s excellent Screen Time controls – we return to reality.

-As a result, parents spend a lot of time asking themselves: what indoor activities are wholesome *and* engaging enough that they facilitate half-assedly accomplishing things that are sort of required for our household to function?
+As a result, parents spend a lot of time asking themselves: what indoor activities are wholesome *and* engaging enough that they facilitate half-assedly accomplishing things that are required for our household to function?

 There are a lot of options.
 Drawing princesses.
 Playing with princess Lego.
 Building structurally unsound princess castles out of random household objects.
-I’m here to point out an option that under-utilized, perhaps only for technical reasons: streaming kids’ audio stories.
+I’m here to point out an option that is under-utilized, perhaps only for technical reasons: streaming kids’ audio stories.

 ## Once upon a time
 Watching a story on-screen is a pretty passive activity.
 Contrast that to when kids are *told* a story: they imagine the story unfolding, get exposed to new vocab, and are less likely to be scared when the villain magically transforms into a giant demon octopus thing.